 One should not underestimate the capacity of established local plant communities.
 Bigger Karoo shrubs like this one are often bolstered by long taproots that may reach deep seated moisture supplies, well hidden from the sun.

 This species resembles C. bispinosa subsp. bispinosa, but can be distinguished by the twice-forked spines and small flowers that are in evidence here.
-C. bispinosa also has red fruit while C. haematocarpa has smaller black ones.
-Some consider the two species to be the same, maybe resolving the differences via subspecies (Coates Palgrave, 2002).
+C. bispinosa also has red fruit while C. haematocarpa has smaller black ones (Coates Palgrave, 2002).